Day 15 - South Plaza Island/Punta Carrion

 Iguanas could be found everywhere.
 They can be very territorial as we had witnessed one chasing another out of his “area”.

 We had lunch on the boat, then motored onto Punta Carrion.
-Here we had the option to deep water snorkle (which means we entered the water from the zodiac as opposed to the beach snorkle we did yesterday.
+Here we had the option to deep water snorkel (which means we entered the water from the zodiac as opposed to the beach snorkel we did yesterday.
 There was a small cove where the waters were calm and you could see many fish including white tipped sharks.

 An early return to the hotel gave us an opportunity to explore the grounds of the hotel and just relax.
 The mist and clouds that covered the highlands where the hotel is located finally cleared a bit today.
 We finally got a glimpse of our view from our villa.